 BELL OH-58D KIOWA WARRIOR: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ main rotor diameter 10.67 meters 35 feet tail rotor diameter 1.65 meters 5 feet 5 inches fuselage length 10.48 meters 34 feet 5 inches footprint length 12.85 meters 42 feet 2 inches height 3.93 meters 12 feet 11 inches empty weight 1,380 kilograms 3,045 pounds max loaded weight 2,040 kilograms 4,500 pounds maximum cruise speed 225 KPH 140 MPH / 120 KT service ceiling 3,660 meters 12,000 feet range 465 kilometers 290 MI / 250 NMI _____________________ _________________ _______________________

-* The PRIME CHANCE effort working out well, in 1989 the Army decided to upgrade the entire OH-58D fleet to the armed configuration -- with some slight improvements, such as the addition of engine exhaust diffusers to make the rotorcraft less of a target for heat-seeking missiles.
-The "Armed OH-58D" became known as the "Kiowa Warrior".
+* The PRIME CHANCE effort working out well, in 1989 the Army decided to upgrade most of the OH-58D fleet to the armed configuration -- with some slight improvements, such as the addition of engine exhaust diffusers to make the rotorcraft less of a target for heat-seeking missiles.
+The "Armed OH-58D" became known as the "Kiowa Warrior", with 411 conversions to 1999.
+The Kiowa Warrior served in Operation JUST CAUSE, the US occupation of Panama, in 1989; Operation DESERT SHIELD / DESERT STORM, the First Gulf War, in 1991; Operation RESTORE HOPE, the ill-fated US peace-keeping mission to Somalia, in 1993; and Operation UPHOLD DEMOCRACY, the US peace-keeping mission to Haiti, in 1994.

 A batch of 18 OH-58Ds was also reconfigured with "stealth" features, including a reprofiled and longer nose plus a coating on the windshield, apparently to prevent radar pulses from entering the cockpit, and named the "Optimized Aircraft (OH-58D OA)" -- apparently it was also known as the "OH-58X" early on.
 First flight was in 1990.
 Bell configured one OH-58D with similar features and other modern updated kit as the unhelpfully-named "OH-58D Variant" to demonstrate possible new features for the OH-58D.